amaranth-lang/amaranth/docs/glossary.rst

 **Clock signal**

  An electronic logic signal that oscillates between a high and a low state at a constant frequency.
  Used to synchronise the actions of digital circuits, clock signals can be one of two types: primary or derived.
 Primary clocks are generated using a frequency standard, a stable oscillator that creates a signal with a high degree of accuracy and precision.
-Derived clocks use a ring oscillator to monitor an input signal strength and try to balance any fluctuations in the voltage by making its signal faster or slower.
+Derived clocks can be made by dividing another clock signal or using a :ref:`PLL<PLL>`.

 **DUT (Device under test)**

- A module that is being tested for performance and proficiency.
+ A physical chip or logic circuit being tested at simulation.
- The module fails testing as soon the first out-of-tolerance value is identified.
-The aim is to ensure damaged devices don’t enter the market.
+ The results of the testing can result in a chip being given a grade to represent the extent to which it met the tolerance values.

 **Finite state machine**